 - Death or divorce.
-Newly single seniors may not know how to cook or may not feel like cooking for one.
+Some newly single adults may not know how to cook or may not feel like cooking for one.
 People on limited budgets might have trouble affording a balanced, healthy diet.

-Malnutrition is a critical senior health issue caused by eating too little food, too few nutrients, and by digestive problems related to aging.
+Malnutrition is a critical health issue among older adults caused by eating too little food, too few nutrients, and by digestive problems related to aging.
 Malnutrition causes fatigue, depression, weak immune system, anemia, weakness, digestive, lung, and heart problems, as well as skin concerns.

 - Eat nutrient packed food

 - Eat with company as much as possible

 - Get help with food preparation